scarletthurford/SIS_Sales_Dashboard/README.md

-#SIS Sales Dashboard
+# SIS Sales Dashboard

-##Introduction
+## Introduction
-SIS stands for Scarlett's In Stitches, a brand that I created at the end of 2020.
-I sell crochet earrings that I handmake on the e-commerce platform, Etsy.
-The data set is my own, containing sales and geographical information of individual orders.
+Scarlett's In Stitches (SIS) is a small business I created near the end of 2020, specialising in colourful crochet earrings, which I handmake and sell on the e-commerce platform, Etsy.
+The dataset used for this project contains real sales and geographical information from my individual orders.

-I wanted to determine weak areas and opportunities to grow my sales by creating a sales dashboard where I can view the most important parts of the data set altogether, seeing which factors influence each other.
+This dashboard aims to analyse my sales performance and determine weaker areas where there may be growth opportunities.
+By bringing the most important metrics on one page, such as product type and customer location, I can explore how different factors influence overall revenue and demand.

-###Business Questions
+#### Business Questions
-• What is the best-selling item?
+• What is the best-selling item, and how does product performance vary across listings? <br/>
-• Which products should be prioritised for marketing strategies?
+• Which products should be prioritised for marketing strategies? <br/>
-• As someone selling colourful earrings with lots of floral designs, how does revenue change over time and are there identifiable seasonal changes?
+• How does revenue change over time, and are there identifiable seasonal patterns linked to my colourful, floral designs?<br/>
-• Which UK region contributes most to my sales?
+• Which UK regions contribute most to overall revenue? <br/>
-• Which hardware types perform best?
+• Which hardware types (e.g., hoops, hooks) perform best? <br/>
-• How do UK sales compare to international sales?
+• How do UK sales compare to international sales? <br/>

+#### Tools
+Excel was used for data cleaning, transformation, visualisation, and analysis.

+#### The Dataset
+The dataset comes directly from my Etsy shop, where sellers can CSV files containing order summaries.
+For privacy reasons, the raw dataset has not been included to protect customer details.
+ ## Preparing the Data